Capillary/ecom-api-document/source/includes/_cart.md

 CartReferenceKey | string | Unique reference key associated to the cart item Price | float | Price of the current item
 ChildItem | json obj | All add--ons are child in a bundle.
-For example, crust, sauce, and toppings GroupID | int | Unique id associated to the product group.
+For example, crust, sauce, and toppings GroupID | int | Unique user group id associated to the product group.
 One group can have only one type of item.
 For example, in a group you can either add only pizzas, drinks, appetizers or deserts

 <aside class="notice"> All parameters marked by * are mandatory. </aside>